 Another animal study found that black garlic extract helped reduce total blood fats, triglycerides, and total cholesterol in rats fed a diet high in fat.
 Elevated levels of these usually indicate an increased risk of heart disease (

-In a different animal study, black garlic lowered high triglycerides and cholesterol levels, reducing the risk of heart disease (
+In the same animal study, black garlic lowered high triglycerides and cholesterol levels, reducing the risk of heart disease (

 A different study gave 60 people with elevated cholesterol 6 grams of either aged black garlic extract or a placebo daily for 12 weeks.
-Black garlic increased HDL (good) cholesterol and reduced potential heart disease markers (
+Black garlic increased HDL (good) cholesterol and reduced potential heart disease markers.
+However, there were no differences in triglycerides, LDL, or total cholesterol between the groups (

 Black garlic may help reduce certain markers of heart disease, like triglycerides and LDL (bad) cholesterol.
 It may also increase HDL (good) cholesterol for some people.